The Word Alive

-The Word Alive is an American metalcore band formed in Phoenix, Arizona, in 2008.
+The Word Alive is an American metalcore band formed in Phoenix in 2008.
 The band was signed to Fearless Records since their formation.
 In 2022, they changed their label and signed to Thriller Records.
-The band currently consists of vocalist Tyler Smith and guitarist Zack Hansen.
-The group has had several line-up changes throughout their career, with Hansen as the only remaining founding member.
+The band consists of vocalist Tyler Smith, guitarist Jose DelRio, guitarist Logan Abernethy, and drummer Devin Attard.
 Their second EP, Empire reached No. 15 on the Top Heatseekers, meeting a great amount of positive acclaim upon its release in 2009.
-The following year, the group recorded and released their debut studio album, Deceiver on August 31, 2010, which reached No. 97 on the Billboard 200 and 15 on Independent Albums.
+In 2010, the group recorded their debut studio album, Deceiver and released it on August 31, 2010.
+It reached No. 97 on the Billboard 200 and No.15 on Independent Albums.

 History

 Formation (2008–2009)

 The Word Alive was founded in 2008 by Craig Mabbitt (lead vocals) with Zack Hansen (guitar) and Tony Pizzuti (guitar) who were former members of the bands Clouds Take Shape and Calling of Syrens.
-As a side-project of Mabbitt during his part in Escape the Fate, the remaining required members he recruited to start The Word Alive were chosen to be Nick Urlacher (bass guitar), Dusty Riach (keyboards) and Tony Aguilera (drums).
+As a side project of Mabbitt during his part in Escape the Fate, the remaining required members he recruited to start The Word Alive were chosen to be Nick Urlacher (bass guitar), Dusty Riach (keyboards) and Tony Aguilera (drums).
 The group recorded songs with the intention of releasing them as a self-titled EP, never being officially released but leaked to P2P networks such as Soulseek.
 Later on, the band forced Mabbitt to leave due to their dissatisfaction with Escape the Fate's schedules, which required Mabbitt to work as a full-time member.

 The day after, Mabbitt posted a blog to his fans explaining that leaving the band was not his decision and that "[The Word Alive] pretty much replaced me while I was on the road due to the fact that they wanted to tour and couldn't until I was available, I started that band with those guys and I'm very hurt at how they replaced me while I was touring...it's bullshit."
 On December 3, the band officially announced that Tyler Smith, who was formerly one of the vocalists for In Fear and Faith and bassist for Greeley Estates, joined The Word Alive as their new vocalist.

 Feeling somewhat stagnant in their progression beforehand, the addition of Smith catapulted the band's ambitions to the forefront.
 With this initiation, their goals and aspirations were much more a reality, and they set to work on what would become their record label debut, Empire.